 - The submission includes an abstract of 100–150 words.

 - The text includes a byline consisting of the name, position, and institution for each contributing author, as applicable (e.g., “Jane Smith, Metadata Librarian, Utopos Seminary”).

 - All citations in the submission conform to the current Chicago Manual of Style using the in-line author-date format, with endnotes retained only for commentary or other ancillary, discursive, or explanatory content.

-- Any attached images are 300 ppi in either JPG or PNG format.
-If images are included, full attribution or citation has been provided within the text of the submission (including title, artist, etc., as well as the URL if the image came from a website).
+- If visual material is included, full attribution or citation must be be provided within the text of the submission (including title, artist, etc., as well as the URL if the image came from a website).
 If the image is reproduced with permission of the copyright holder, evidence of such permission should be attached as a separate file during the submission process.
 If the image is licensed via Creative Commons, or if the author has reason to believe that the image is otherwise available for use (public domain, fair use, etc.) this should be stated in the comments field during the submissions process.

 Authors grant Atla an exclusive right of first publication, display, and distribution, while retaining all other rights.
 All Atla Open Press publications are released under a Creative Commons CC-BY-NC license.